Geodesic slice sampling on the sphere

-\begin{rem}[Refers to \cite{GoyalAndShetty}] For targeting the uniform distribution on the sphere, the geodesic random walk introduced in {\cite[Algorithm 1, choose $K = \sphere{\dim -1}$]{GoyalAndShetty}} corresponds to $K_\tau$ with $\tau$ being the distribution of $\varepsilon R$, where $R$ is a chi-distributed random variable with $\dim-1$ degrees of freedom and fixed $\varepsilon > 0$.
-For manifolds with non-negative sectional curvature and bounded Riemannian curvature tensor, Goyal and Shetty provide mixing time results if their unfiltered walk is modified to target the uniform distribution of a strongly convex subset of the ambient manifold. \end{rem}
+For targeting the uniform distribution on the sphere, the geodesic random walk introduced by {\citet[Algorithm 1, for their $K = \sphere{\dim -1}$]{GoyalAndShetty}} corresponds to $K_\tau$ with $\tau$ being the distribution of $\varepsilon R$, where $R$ is a chi-distributed random variable with $\dim-1$ degrees of freedom and fixed $\varepsilon > 0$.
+For manifolds with non-negative sectional curvature and bounded Riemannian curvature tensor, \citet{GoyalAndShetty} provide mixing time results if their unfiltered walk is modified to target the uniform distribution of a strongly geodesically convex subset of the ambient manifold.

-\begin{rem}[Refers to \cite{RetractionWalk}] The kernel $K_{\delta_\varepsilon}$ from Remark \ref{R: Geodesic random walk from Mangoubi and Smith} is related to the retraction-based random walk introduced in \cite{RetractionWalk}, where the geodesics are replaced by retractions, i.e. second order approximations of the geodesics.
-Herrmann {\em et al.} show that for $\varepsilon \to 0$ this algorithm can be used to sample paths of the Brownian motion on a general manifold.
-Note, however, that this causes the stationary distribution of the resulting Markov chain to deviate from the uniform distribution. \end{rem}
+Moreover, the kernel $K_{\delta_\varepsilon}$ is related to the retraction-based random walk introduced by \citet{RetractionWalk}, where the geodesics are replaced by retractions, i.e., second order approximations of the geodesics. \citet{RetractionWalk} show that for $\varepsilon \to 0$ this algorithm can be used to sample paths of the Brownian motion on a general manifold.
+Note, however, that this causes the stationary distribution of the resulting Markov chain to deviate from the uniform distribution.

-\begin{rem}[Refers to Givens rotation] Transitions according to $K_\tau$ can also be interpreted as the repeated action of random rotations.
+General transitions according to $K_\tau$ can also be interpreted as the repeated action of random rotations.
 The $\dim$-dimensional rotation matrix